MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-301.md

 ---
 title: Vendor - List (report)
-description: Use the report, for example, to maintain information about the vendor
+description: Use the report, for example, to maintain information about the vendor.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf